Cleaning gutters is no fun at all!

 Types Of Gutter Guards

-The 5 main types of gutter guards are:
+There are 5 main types of gutter guards:

 - Mesh gutter guards – these metal sheets (filled with tiny holes) attach to the roof shingles and cover the gutter.